BogoslovskiyNikita/OpenCards/README.md

 :x: Learning card flow.
 If users guessed the card, write this fact to DB\
 :x: Show stats on leaning process

+### Settings screen
+:x: Selecting language of app interface\
+:x: Selecting languages user wants to learn (for autotranslation)\

 ### General features

 :x: "About" screen\
 :x: Notifications (can be implemented with [this](https://github.com/DrMoriarty/godot-local-notification) plugin)\
-:x: Selecting languages user wants to learn\
 :x: Default categories and words

 ### UX/UI and visuals